Chenyt-Dev/coding/AAA_No_Categories-101-200.md

 ### 153. Find Minimum in Rotated Sorted Array
 * Just keep it simple.
 Which half we want.
 Only need to compare with the right boundry.

+### 154. Find Minimum in Rotated Sorted Array II
+* Similar to 153.
+For duplicate numbers, just need to shink using r-- or l++ when the middle number is the same as right boundry.